cds-snc/digital-canada-ca/content/en/blog/posts/7-steps-to-great-visual-storytelling.md

 ---
 layout: blog
 title: 7 steps to great visual storytelling
-description: >-
-  Are you looking to make your communications more effective?
+description: Are you looking to make your communications more effective?
 Let images help you enhance your messages.
-author: 'Philippe Tardif, Visual Storyteller'
+author: Philippe Tardif, Visual Storyteller
 date: 2020-01-28T15:02:30.012Z
 image: /img/cds/visual-storyteller.jpg
 image-alt: A picture of a man at a computer designing a visual story about outer space.